kkm24132/ReinforcementLearning/README.md

 ## How to be Successful in implementing RL

 - Figure out the Adoption factor and ensure "right" stakeholder blessings are met upfront
-- Identify "appropriate" business use case within the context of the industry / sub-industry / sub-segment : relevancy is a must
+- Identify "appropriate" business use case within the context of the industry / sub-industry / sub-segment: relevancy is a must
-- Identify compute costs upfront and put together a "short term" and "long term" ROI plan to track tasks and how it benefits : we also need to see a pattern of our outcomes so that we can re-adjust and tweak the strategy in the process to stay effective and stay successful
+- Identify compute costs upfront and put together a "short term" and "long term" ROI plan to track tasks and how it benefits: we also need to see a pattern of our outcomes so that we can re-adjust and tweak the strategy in the process to stay effective and stay successful
 - Focus on simulation method and see how we can strategy for multiple use cases / related use cases and not just one or two use cases

 **This is where the difference between LEADERS and LAGGARDS in this space !!**